ivedantsharma/Expense-Tracker-Application/README.md

 - **Dotenv**: Loads environment variables from a .env file.
 - **Nodemon**: Utility for automatically restarting Node.js applications.

+## More Info

-If you find Expense Tracker Application helpful or interesting, please consider giving it a star ⭐ on GitHub!
+If you find the Expense Tracker Application helpful or interesting, please consider giving it a star ⭐ on GitHub!
 Your support means a lot and helps others discover the project.

 This project is developed purely for educational and learning purposes.
 Contributions, feedback, and suggestions are always welcome!